Will My Personal Injury Claim go to Court?

 Will I need to Attend Court Hearing in Person?

-On the rare occasion where the personal injury claim is not settled out of court and proceeds to a final hearing then it’s usually necessary for the Claimant to go to a civil courtroom to give oral evidence.
+On the rare occasion where the personal injury claim is not settled out of court and proceeds to a final hearing, then it’s usually necessary for the Claimant to go to a civil courtroom to give oral evidence, especially in personal injury cases.

 In cases where the defendant admits liability and it’s just a question of the court determining the quantification of the claim then in certain circumstances and for “fast track claims” (lower claim value personal injury claims), the evidence is submitted on paper and the Claimant does not need to attend at all.